Monday, 7 April 2014

 What visceral imaginings went through the Germans’ minds while on their way to the Oradour, we’ll never know.
 We can only speculate as to whether they noticed the abundance of flowers growing along the hedgerows or valued the beauty of the River Glane and the surrounding countryside.
 Sadly, speculation isn’t necessary for what happened when they arrived.

-I've visited Oradour-sur-Glane twice to walk the roads of the once quaint town, to absorb the atmosphere and to witness first-hand the place that I’m writing about in my latest novel, All Is Fair.
+I've visited Oradour-sur-Glane twice to walk the roads of the once quaint town, to absorb the atmosphere and to witness first-hand the place that I’m writing about in my latest novel, A Hill In France.
 My story places a young farm girl called Arlette, in Oradour-sur-Glane on the day of the massacre.
 I couldn’t possibly write about such horror without visiting the martyred village myself.
 Charles de Gaulle declared that the ruins must stay as a permanent national monument to the townspeople’s suffering, so I found Oradour just as it had been left on the day of the genocide; frozen in time.

 As you can imagine, I feel a weight of responsibility in writing about a fictional character living through a real atrocity; and rightly so.
 I want to honour the villagers' last hours with respect and honesty and it’s essential that I choose the right words and don't glamourize this horrendous crime.
 Below are photographs taken on my visits and a summarized account of what followed the Germans’ arrival.
 The facts are true and from first-hand accounts, as miraculously several villagers managed to escape that day.